10 Genius Shopify Hacks to Elevate Your Ecommerce Game

 Imagine a restaurant.
 Upselling could look like offering onion rings instead of fries as a side dish.
 Or, at a clothing store, it might be suggesting an upgrade to a high-end brand when the customer is looking at mid-range options.
 Cross-selling is different.
 Like selling movie tickets with popcorn or adding a warranty when buying electronics.

-Here are some Shopify tips for upselling and cross-selling:
+Here are some Shopify tips to use with the upselling and cross-selling app, EasyGift:

 Learn more about upselling and cross-selling: Upselling vs. Cross-Selling: The Ultimate Guide.